intrinio/intrinio-realtime-csharp-sdk/README.md

   * unusual activity(block trades, sweeps, whale trades, unusual sweeps)
 * Subscribe to updates from individual options contracts (or option chains)
 * Subscribe to updates for the entire universe of option contracts (~1.5M option contracts)
+* Can automatically create trade and ask/quote candlesticks
+* Can automatically calculate realtime greek values.

 ## Example Usage
 ```csharp